’90 Day Fiancé’ Star Paola Mayfield Wears No Pants In 30 Degree Weather: ‘His View Vs My View’

 Her fans showed their appreciation by engaging with her on social media.
 The post has already racked up more than 27,000 likes in the five hours since she shared it.
 It has also garnered a slew of comments from her followers.

 “All I wanna kno is that coffee or hot chocolate?
 Please tell me its coffee!
 You looking good.
-Keep posting “naked” photos, it gives me inspiration,” a fan gushed.
+Keep posting ‘naked’ photos, it gives me inspiration,” a fan gushed.

 Another admirer thought that they also had it going on.